-We believe that the net proceeds from the IPO, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 However, we will need to obtain substantial additional funding in connection with our continuing operations and planned activities.
 Our future capital requirements will depend on many factors, including: